-Credit Shelter Trusts: Used by couples whose estates are over one million dollars (including your life insurance) to save tens of thousands of dollars in estate taxes by creating an estate for each spouse, allowing a couple to pass up to two million dollars estate tax free instead of only one million.
+Credit Shelter Trusts: Used by couples whose estates are over 6 million dollars (including your life insurance) to save New York estate taxes by creating an estate for each spouse, allowing a couple to pass up to twelve million dollars estate tax free instead of six million.

 If you become disabled or are unable to manage your estate, your living trust avoids the need for a court mandated guardianship for the trust assets.
 The successor trustee you've named will step in and manage your affairs without government interference and expense.

 It Avoids Probate.

 With a living trust your assets will go directly to your beneficiaries after your death.
 There will be no probate attorney's fees or court costs.
 There will be no court delay in distributing your assets, and all your estate planning wishes will be completely private.

 It Can Reduce or Eliminate State Estate Taxes.

 With living trusts, a married couple can pass $12,000,000 absolutely state and federal estate tax free to their heirs.
 A single person can pass $6,000,000 estate tax free.

 Both the surviving spouse and the children from a previous marriage can receive fair treatment and protection under the terms of your living trust.